 Myth 10: To receive the Holy Spirit you must fast, pray, attend some classes, get straightened out, act holy…

-In this post we looked at 10 myths surrounding the Person of the Holy Spirit.
-In the next post we’ll look at 10 myths surrounding the work of the Holy Spirit.
-Stay tuned!
+In this article we looked at 10 myths surrounding the Person of the Holy Spirit.
+In the my next article we’ll look at 10 myths surrounding the work of the Holy Spirit.

 Join the grace revolution by supporting E2R today: